 C. PVC, Polythene, Bakelite

 Solution: PVC, Polythene, Bakelite, all three are synthetic fibres.
 Wool, cotton and silk are natural fibres.

 Answer: (B) materials obtained from petroleum refining.

-Solution: Petrochemicals are materials obtained from refining of petroleum.
-These petrochemicals are used as raw material for manufacturing synthetic fibres.
+Solution: Petrochemicals are materials obtained from the refining of petroleum.
+These petrochemicals are used as raw materials for manufacturing synthetic fibres.

 18. Assertion: Acrylic fibres are used in making socks and shawls.